nnichols/nnichols.github.io/_posts/2019-01-24-a-miner-problem.markdown

 At the very end of the document, Sif finds Werst's "signature" next to Casfar's, as well as a strange symbol of a large spider.
 Unable to recognize the significance, he pockets the information and a key the hobgoblin had tied to his belt.

-Following the echoes of a few whimpers, Sif and Grok are lead into a dimly lit chamber full of cages.
+Following the echoes of a few whimpers, Sif and Grok are led into a dimly lit chamber full of cages.
 Two dwarven men and a human woman are being held prisoner, and look sickly and starving.
 The cleric quickly rushes to their aid, frees them of their cells, and learns they were kidnapped after fleeing Phandalin.
 He tends to their wounds and offers them some of his rations.